riyabaheti/TicTacToe/index.md

 Welcome to our website for our CSE 455 Final Project: Webcam Based Two Player Tic Tac Toe!

 ### Introduction & Problem Set Up
+Our goal was to create a program that allows you to play Tic Tac Toe by gesturing where to make your move, utilizing the webcam on your computer.
+Our idea was derived from Xbox Kinect and will mimic a human-camera interaction to play this two-person game.
+Since Xbox is not an easily mobile game and usually requires an at home setup, we wanted to build a game that can be used outside of this console set up.
+With our setup, one solely requires an image of an O and an X on their phone which we provide in our resources folder and can be easily downloaded onto any handheld device.
+This makes our Tic Tac Toe game portable and more accessible to play with friends anywhere where a laptop webcame camera is available.
+The game tackles interaction by using object tracking to recognize the color and shape that is held up by the player for game control.

 ### Process & Techniques